 Without receipts for your expenses, you can only claim a maximum of $300 worth of work related expenses.

-If you have a question about a particular deduction or expense you’d like to claim, please contact your Etax Accountant by clicking ‘My Etax Messages’ when logged-in or when entering your tax return.
-They’ll give you expert advice to ensure you get the best refund possible while also ensuring your return is lodged correctly.
+If you have a question about a particular deduction or expense you’d like to claim, please contact your Etax Accountant by clicking ‘My Messages’ when logged-in, or when you fill out your tax return.
+You’ll get expert advice to ensure you get the best refund possible while also ensuring your return is lodged correctly.